sirmikecarter/Basset-Truffle-University/README.md

 ## Metamask

 1. Make sure Metamask is using the local test blockchain ( http://127.0.0.1:9545 )
-2. Import private key from local blockchain (truffle develop)
+2. Import Account with private key from local blockchain instance (truffle develop window)

 ## Known Issues